Earth Notes: National Housing Federation Annual Conference Exhibitions (2017)

 Data Plumbing

-Here's a story I'm very familiar with after a long time in IT consulting - you have multiple large essential systems that won't talk to one another.
+Here's a story I am very familiar with after a long time in IT consulting - you have multiple large essential systems that won't talk to one another.
 Worse, you have all that and then a merger.
 Then you end up lashing systems together in fragile ways, or worse, re-keying data with pain and errors included...

 Eccella fixes this sort of thing (yes, in the housing sector) so often that it actually became easier to build new systems from scratch that do the main job and talk to the market-leading products too.